mlcommons/ck/cm-mlops/script/app-mlperf-inference/README.md

 #### Input description

 * --**hw_name** "Valid value - any system description which has a config file (under same name) defined [here](https://github.com/mlcommons/ck/tree/master/cm-mlops/script/get-configs-sut-mlperf-inference/configs)"
-* --**imagenet_path** "Location of directory containing Imagenet which cannot be downloaded from a public URL"
 * --**max_batchsize** "Maximum batchsize to be used"
 * --**mode** "Valid values: {performance, accuracy}"
 * --**num_threads** "Number of CPU threads to launch the application with"